max397574/colortils.nvim/readme.md

 With most tools you can use `<cr>` to save the currently selected color to the register speicified in the config.
 If this isn't the case or something is special it will be written below.

+You can use `E` to export the currently selected color to a different tool and modify it there.

 #### Color Picker
 `Colortils picker <color>`